 - MBTS - multi-bitrate transport stream, UDP output stream with one program and several video tracks, all bitrates in a template presented by one IP:PORT pair

-If you are choosing a VBR type of UDP output, set Multicast bitrate values to "0" (automatic)
+If you are choosing a VBR type of UDP output, you should not calculate Multicast bitrate, the values will set to "0" automatically

 Save the output stream settings and start the source at the "Source" menu.